thijstriemstra/acidswf/docs/index.rst

 Dependencies
 ------------

-To use AcidSWF you'll need the following software:
+To use AcidSWF you'll need the following software pre-installed on your system:

 ===========================  ========
 Name                         Version